 Projects that include the making of videos or photographs should include written permission from the individuals represented in the images.
 This form may be used for that purpose.

-For inquiry project supervisors
+For inquiry project supervisors and reviewers

 Ethics Plan Review form